lando/docs/guides/how-do-i-set-the-timezone-of-a-lando-service.md

   button: Sign me up!
 ---

+# How do I set the timezone of a Lando service?

 If you need to set the timezone of a Lando service here is how!
 Just symlink the appropriate timezone you need in a `run_as_root` build step.
 Here is an example `.lando.yml` file.

 ```yaml